SivilTaram/FollowUp/README.md

 ## Citation

-If you use FollowUp, please cite the following work.
-Our paper is also avaiable on [arxiv](https://arxiv.org/abs/1901.08259).
+If you use `FollowUp` in your research work, please consider citing our work:
 > Qian Liu, Bei Chen, Jian-Guang Lou, Ge Jin and Dongmei Zhang.
 FANDA: A Novel Approach to Perform Follow-­‐up Query Analysis.
 In AAAI 2019.

 ```